 Tremors occur when opposing muscle groups repeatedly relax and contract, causing involuntary and rhythmic shaking.

 Tremors can affect one or more areas of the body.
 They may come and go or may be continuous.
-Tremors often affect the following parts of the body:
+Tremors often affect the following

 - the head